Roxboro Spousal Support Attorney

 Often, a judge may award alimony for half the length of the marriage.
 This means that for a marriage lasting 10 years, if appropriate, the judge might award alimony for five years.
 Unlike child support, there is no specific formula for determining the duration of alimony, or the amount, meaning it is largely left to the discretion of the judge.
 In general, those who earn very high incomes can expect to pay more alimony than those with lower incomes.
 Because North Carolina judges have such discretion when awarding spousal support, there is a wide disparity in awards across the state, making it more difficult for spouses and attorneys to resolve alimony issues.

-How Can a Wake Forest Alimony Attorney from Tolin & Tolin, PLLC Help?
+How Can a Roxboro Alimony Attorney from Tolin & Tolin, PLLC Help?

-The Tolin & Tolin, PLLC serves Wake Forest, as well as clients throughout Franklin, Person, and Granville Counties.
-Having a strong Wake Forest spousal support attorney from Tolin & Tolin, PLLC, ensures you have an attorney who really listens, compassionately telling you the truth, even when it’s something you may not want to hear.
+The Tolin & Tolin, PLLC serves Roxboro, as well as clients throughout Franklin, Person, and Granville Counties.
+Having a strong Roxboro spousal support attorney from Tolin & Tolin, PLLC, ensures you have an attorney who really listens, compassionately telling you the truth, even when it’s something you may not want to hear.
 We are well-respected in the legal industry, offering integrated and intuitive case management and the best client experience.
 Contact Tolin & Tolin, PLLC today—Where Unwavering Commitment and Unparalleled Drive Meet Exceptional Client experience.